Patrick010/CloudShell/docs/prompt.md

 - Do not implement the SSH backend yet; focus only on scaffolding, templates, and documentation for the MVP.

 > **Important:** Output all files with exact content, including directory paths, so that if someone runs it, they get a complete GitHub-ready scaffold.

+Next step is: Propose a plan how to build this